RadekJirasek/Automatization-of-measuring/README.md

-# Automatization of measuring program of machine works with coordinates axis.
+# Automatization of measuring program of machine works with coordinates axis for Physical Institute, Academy of science of the Czech Republic.
-Automatization program for Physical Institute, Academy of science of the Czech Republic.
+<color: 'red'>Python 3.6.4